-With 2018 set to be another challenging year, managing volatility will be a skill all business leaders will need to nurture.
+With 2019 set to be another challenging year, managing volatility and uncertainty will be a skill all business leaders will need to nurture.
 Here is our checklist for helping you to review your business to ensure it’s as strong as possible.
 In this post, we focus on the elements that you can control especially from a cash flow perspective:

 Review current activity